Truncated Huber Penalty for Sparse Signal Recovery with Convergence Analysis: Conclusions

 \section{Conclusions}

 A truncated Huber penalty framework for sparse signal recovery has been considered in this paper.
 The proposed penalty function combines the unbiasedness of non-convex metrics with the computational efficiency of convex methods by penalizing signal entries based on their magnitudes.
 Theoretically, we have proven that any $s$-sparse solution remains local optima under TH, differentiability at convergence points, and finite-step convergence of the proposed block coordinate descent algorithm under spark conditions.
 These theoretical insights are complemented by comprehensive numerical validations.
 In noise-free settings, the method achieves fast recovery, outperforming most methods nearly 10 times.
-For noisy observations, it maintains the lowest RRE the entire range of SNR levels.
-Extensions to the gradient highlight the framework’s versatility, where edge preservation and noise suppression outperform all the compared methods.
-The continuation strategy for $\mu$ ensures numerical stability, though regularization parameter tuning remains a practical consideration.
-Future work will explore adaptive $\mu$-selection schemes, analyze the theoretical properties of its gradient domain extension, integration with deep learning approach, and applications to other image processing tasks.
+For noisy observations, it maintains the lowest RRE the entire range of SNR levels. {We proposed a weighted extension of the $TH$ penalty ($WTH$), inspired by sorted penalties.
+The $WTH$ model adaptively assigns penalties to signal components and consistently improves upon the original $TH$ and other baseline methods across various noise levels.} Extensions to the gradient highlight the framework’s versatility, where edge preservation and noise suppression outperform all the compared methods.
+The continuation strategy for $\mu$ ensures numerical stability, though regularization parameter tuning remains a practical consideration. {Future work will explore adaptive $\mu$-selection schemes, deeper analysis of the weighted model’s theoretical guarantees, theoretical properties of its gradient domain extension, integration with deep learning approaches, and applications to other image processing tasks.}